-Unbranded weaves several story lines together, including about how the men learn more about themselves and the land.
+Unbranded weaves several storylines together, including how the men learn more about themselves and the land.

-Another issue carries the moral weight of the movie: 50,000 wild horses and burros, living in government pens and pastures across the West, mostly unwanted.
+Another issue carries the moral weight of the movie: 50,000 wild horses and burros, living in government pens and pastures across the West, primarily unwanted.

 The men were deeply affected by this fact.
 So was Meehl.
 It became a central point in the movie.

 “We haven’t sugarcoated it,” Meehl said.
 “Or given one side.”

 Youthful “self-discovery” also looms large in Unbranded, something Meehl can relate to through her daughter, who told her that all of her peers wanted to do something exciting after college instead of “falling into a routine.”

 “So many people I know jumped right into the real world of business,” Meehl said.
 “They look back and think, ‘I wish I just taken a month or two months…’”